RaminKav/LostInTime/notes.md

 add acceleration to player
-fix camera -> make camera movement pixel perfect, -> make camera follow player w lerp cape + clothes
+fix camera -> make camera movement pixel perfect, -> make camera follow player w lerp cape + clothes add is_recipe bool to tool tips fix desc of all items bunch of recipes are missing, of course inv full cant pick up items you have room for in stacks, bug checking if obj can be spawned there bug (grass spawning behind boulder)

+opening a furnace ui when inserting Furnace resource use resource to read how many slots we need. each slot maps to a vec of accepted item types when dropping item in crafting furnace slots, check if the slot accepts that item from the resource
+TODO: make furnaces persist their items liek chests fix camera, add acceleration add "recipes" to furnace, safety featurs for furnace (swapping types, locking slots to types etc)